angieliangca/Finance-Ledger/README.md

 - As a user, I want to be able to *save* my ledger to file.
 - As a user, I want to be able to *load* my ledger from file when the program starts.

+## Instructions for Grader

+- You can generate the first required event by filling in the six fields labelled "Type", "Date", "Payee/Payer Name", "Description", "Category" and "Amount" in the input pane then clicking the button labelled "Add Item".
+You can click the "Review Details" button to view the list.

+- You can generate the second required event by selecting an item from the display pane then clicking the button labelled "Delete Item".
+Note that the deletion event is only allowed when the list is displayed while the delete button is disabled after you click "Hide Details".

+- You can locate my visual component by clicking the button labelled "Generate Report".
+The image changes based on the net income in the current ledger.

+- You can save the state of my application by clicking the "Save Ledger" button.
+In case you forget to save the data before exiting the program, a recover.txt file is saved when you close the window.

+- You can reload the state of my application by clicking the "Load Ledger" button then selecting the txt file you would like to reload.

+- More details can be found in GUI Navigation section below.

 ## GUI Navigation

 - The control pane at the bottom of the main window has six buttons for six user stories.